 Today’s China is not communist.

 Why?
 Well, let’s define communism.
 Communism is a classless, egalitarian society without private ownership (i.e. common ownership of property and means of production).
 In different forms, this utopian type of society has been attempted since the Bronze Age, but the more modern form of communism began after the industrial revolution when many people prospered while others did not.
-Hence, the need to make things more even.
+Hence, need to make things more even became more popular.
 Look at the word in Chinese for communism, Gongchan zhuyi (共产主义).
 “Gong” means common or total, and “chan” means production.
 So, in Chinese, Communism literal means “common production ideology”, which fits the aforementioned definition.

 Is China a classless, egalitarian society?
 No.